Required Reading: The House on Mango Street

 "There I said, pointing up to the 3rd floor.
 You live there?
 There? ...
 You live there?
 The way she said it made me feel like nothing."

-Cisneros rejected continental aesthetics in favor of “the ugliest subjects I could find.
-The most unpoetic.”
-The result: The House on Mango Street.
+So the author went in search of "the ugliest subjects I could find.
+The most unpoetic," and got The House on Mango Street.
 In real life, it may not have been much to look at, but its story is sublime.
 In 1985, The House on Mango Street won the American Book Award.
-It is now a required reading classic.

 Comments3 comments have been made.
 Post a comment.